graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Scal_Reference = '|' Simple
 ```

-Scalar types define specific domains of the following kinds, each with different Item definitions:
+Scalar types define specific domains of the following Sorts, each with different Item definitions:

 > Boolean, Enum, Number, String, Union

 Item exclusions (where defined) take precedence over inclusions.

-Scalar declarations can be merged if their Kinds and Parents match.
+Scalar declarations can be merged if their Sorts and Parents match.

 ### Boolean scalar